plandes/deepnlp/doc/md/clickbate.md

 ### Feature Creation

-The next series of [Stash] instances that cache work it goes (see *batch encoding* in [the paper]) with the following process:
+This section contains several sections that describe [Stash] instances that cache the vectorized batches to the file system (see *batch encoding* in [the paper]).
+This process as it relates to this section includes:

-1. Download the corpus and uncompress if it isn't already.
+1. Download the corpus (see [install-the-corpus]) and uncompress if it isn't already.
 2. Parse the corpus from the sentence text files (`dataframe_stash`).
 3. Randomly split the dataset in to train, validation and test set, then store the data from the dataframe as a picked file on the file system